bpbond/R-data-picarro/R-data-picarro.md

 Reproducibility
 ========================================================

-We are in the era of 'big data', but even if you work with 'little data' you have to acquire some skills to deal with those data.
+We are in the era of collaborative 'big data', but even if you work by yourself with 'little data' you have to have some skills to deal with those data.

 **Most fundamentally, your results have to be reproducible.**